svakam/covid-19-location/README.md

 Deployed at: ____

-This Web-based application utilizes SpringMVC and RESTful web services to provide a user with current information on how COVID-19 is impacting their community.
-Information is retrieved using the Covid19api
+This Web-based application utilizes SpringMVC and RESTful web services to provide a user with current information on how COVID-19 is impacting their community in the United States.

 ## Run the app
 Visit the website at: ___